 There are also compliance risks to consider, and the impact that security breaches could have on your customers.
 For example, if the checkout on your site is no longer secure, hackers may be able to access your customers’ data and payment details.
 This could leave clients susceptible to fraud – and your company on the wrong side of GDPR and data protection legislation.

-Some organisations currently running Magento 1 will of course look to move across to another Magento platform.
+Some b2b or b2c organisations currently running Magento 1 will of course look to move across to another Magento platform.
 But we speak with many companies that are taking this opportunity to review their ecommerce requirements in a wider business context.

 With the right technology partner to help you identify the challenges, explore the options and weigh-up the merits various ecommerce options, you can be confident of making the best choices as Magento 1 nears end-of-life.